Not doing it correctly can cost a lot, however

-Local Chinese ‘daigou’ (buying agents) have invented a new occupation in transporting packages of Australian-made baby formula, vitamins and other products in ever-growing numbers.
-Despite Chinese Government changing regulations, the trade goes on.
+Local Chinese ‘daigou’ (buying agents) invented a new occupation in transporting packages of Australian-made baby formula, vitamins and other products in ever-growing numbers.
+Despite Chinese Government changing regulations, the trade continued.
 What price is the health of your family and child to a Chinese?

 There has never been such a transformational opportunity for Australian producers to carve new markets.
 Nevertheless, competition is fierce and brands are many (3500 brands of infant formula on Chinese shelves compared to 350 for the rest of the world!).
 This gives you an idea of the challenge.